FREQUENTLY ASKED QUESTIONS:

 We’re just an hour from Philly and an hour from Baltimore, seven miles off Interstate 95 in beautiful Fair Hill, Maryland.
 We’re just off Rt 273.
-Depending on what day you are coming, if you’re a volunteer, VIP, exhibitor, or simply a spectator… Well, parking just kind of depends.
+Depending on what day you are coming, if you’re a volunteer, Sponsor, exhibitor, or a spectator… Well, parking just kind of depends.
 Here’s a helpful link to assist you: Directions and Parking

-So, yes.
-Ride the bus.
-We promise it’s a better solution.
-And YES.
+Also, YES.
 You can absolutely bring your dog on the bus!

 I WANT TO BRING MY FAMILY.
 ANY TIPS?